 - Serve hot.

-- Sub the toor dal with moong dal or masoor dal if that's what you have.
+- Substitute the toor dal with moong dal or masoor dal if that's what you have.

-- Any dal can be eaten with plain white or brown rice and/or an Indian flatbread.
+Any dal can be eaten with plain white or brown rice and/or an Indian flatbread.
 This zucchini dal is perfect paired with a summery flatbread like mint paratha or grilled naan.
-Serve an Indian lime pickle and vegan cucumber raita on the side if you want to get really fancy.
+Serve an Indian lime pickle or vegan cucumber raita on the side.

 This was great.
 The mustard seeds gave a totally different taste to zucchini, which I can get tired of in the summer.
 I used half curry leaves and half bay leaves because the curry leaves alone can be too strong for me.
 Definitely will make again